-It is an offence for an employer to require or request an individual to reveal clean slated convictions, says Badenhorst.
+It is an offence for an employer to require, or request, that a candidate reveal their convictions which are protected by the clean slate laws, says Badenhorst.

-“The Criminal Records (Clean Slate) Act allows people to conceal convictions that did not result in a sentence of imprisonment, once they have gone seven years without any further convictions,” she says.
-“The law “conceals” rather than wipes the convictions, so full criminal records will still be available for police investigations, court proceedings, firearms licensing, and for sensitive types of employment, such as the care and protection of children.
+“The Criminal Records (Clean Slate) Act allows people to conceal convictions that did not result in a sentence of imprisonment,” she says.
+“The Act applies to a person who has been conviction free for seven years.
+The law ‘hides’ rather than wipes the convictions, so full criminal records will still be available for police investigations, court proceedings, firearms licensing, and for sensitive types of employment (usually working with vulnerable people and children).
 It is still lawful for employers to ask someone to consent to their criminal record being disclosed.
-But if the person has a ‘clean slate’, then no convictions will be revealed.”
+Where the Act applies, no convictions will be revealed to the employer.”

-What you can do if you are asked a question that you think is illegal
+What you can do if you’re asked a question that you think is illegal

-If you think you have been discriminated against because you declined to answer a question, Badenhorst says you could lay a complaint with the Human Rights Commission in New Zealand.
+If you think you’ve been discriminated against because of how you answered a question, or because you declined to answer a question, Badenhorst says you could lay a complaint with the Human Rights Commission in New Zealand.
 “Ultimately, if you feel uncomfortable answering a question because it is discriminatory, or you are bound by confidentiality you should decline to answer,” she advises.

 For more information about workplace discrimination, visit Employment New Zealand.